amorilla42/cub3d/libs/MLX42/docs/index.md

 ## Initialization

 The very first step for initialization is to execute the mlx_init function.
-It is responsible for setting up the GLFW windowing library which creates a connection between your software and the display.
+It is responsible to setup the GLFW windowing library which creates a connection between your software and the display.
 It also loads the OpenGL function pointers, compiling the shaders and more.

 It returns a mlx_t* which is a structure containing the current window instance.
 With this instance you can manipulate, hook onto and control what happens inside your window instance.
-For example you would use it to send graphical instructions such as creating an image, which is used to display pixel data.
+For example you would use it to send graphical orders such as creating an image, which is used to display pixel data.
 You can also detect key interactions such as checking if the W, A, S or D key is currently being pressed.